Dear readers of ADxS.org, please forgive the disruption.

 Buspirone for ADHD

-Buspirone is an anxiolytic (anti-anxiety) agent that, unlike benzodiazepines, is said to have no addictive potential.
-This could be due to the fact that the effect is not immediate, but requires about 14 days or longer.
-This suggests that the effect probably occurs via down- or upregulation of receptor systems.
+Buspirone is an anxiolytic (anxiety-relieving) active ingredient which, unlike benzodiazepines, is said to have no addictive potential.
+This could be due to the fact that the effect is not immediate, but takes around 14 days or longer.
+This indicates that the effect is probably achieved via down- or upregulation of receptor systems.

 Product names are Anxut, Busp, Bespar